Matthew-Pidlysny/Empirinometry/README.md

 '![ News Articles ]!'

+== 2025-04-18 19:56 EST ==

+Hey, as you may have noticed, I've updated the main document with the formula's from the Formula-Bin folder.
+It will lead us to great remarks, and through the wind I hear some people saying M2 will be binomial somehow and possessive thereof.
+I want to make clear to these people I dream of, if you are there, you need to be able to iterate in that sequence, or there can be none of it.
+One of the sciences will use it and cause it to fail, and should numbers in one case not be universally applied?
+It will make sense in time, just be patient and work hard, you have mine on it.

+As for your pull requests, I have not gotten them, nor do I expect to in the near future.
+When I messaged them earlier, they notified me in a boilerplate way that all pull requests are "in the yellow".
+If you're having any luck on your end otherwise, I can be assured that means I'm being targeted and I don't really like it, but as long as YOU can use this knowledge freely then that's all I care about, just use it under GPL, right?
+Also, check the street team folder for a funny few memes I thought would go great with any promotion on the street or online you end up doing.
+I dunno, a picture to go with your post if any at all is all I can offer to bypass this seemingly intentional blocking.
+I will await my email back from Github to be sure of anything, I sent it on Wednsesday.

+Also noticed nobody joined the Discord, was it something I said? :P

 == 2025-04-17 04:48 EST ==

 I'm updating the explanations for the Empirinometry.pdf file, I'm sorry I might have said that was the last of